sveltejs/kit/documentation/docs/20-core-concepts/50-state-management.md

 <div>{@html data.content}</div>
 ```

 ...then navigating from `/blog/my-short-post` to `/blog/my-long-post` won't cause the components (layout and page) to be destroyed and recreated.
-Instead the `data` prop (and by extension `data.title` and `data.content`) will reactively change (as it would with a regular Svelte component) and, because the code isn't rerunning, `estimatedReadingTime` won't be recalculated nor will lifecycle methods like `onMount` and `onDestroy` run.
+Instead the `data` prop (and by extension `data.title` and `data.content`) will reactively change (as it would with a regular Svelte component) and, because the code isn't rerunning, `estimatedReadingTime` won't be recalculated and lifecycle methods like `onMount` and `onDestroy` won't rerun.

 > If your code in `onMount` and `onDestroy` has to run again after navigation you can use [aferNavigate](modules#$app-navigation-afternavigate) and [beforeNaviate](modules#$app-navigation-beforenavigate) respectively.